-And yes, while we certainly do have some control over our goalkeeper, besides bringing him out of the goal line by pressing Y on Xbox One or Triangle on Play Station 4, there isn’t much more than that.
+And yes, while we certainly do have some control over our goalkeeper, besides bringing him out of the goal line by pressing Y or Triangle, or by using the manual keeper option to move him side-to-side, there isn’t much more to it than that.

-With this minimal experience using a goalkeeper, anyone that decides to hop on pro clubs with their friends will struggle immensely, and most often than not be blamed for every single goal conceded (regardless of whether it was the keeper’s fault or not).
+With this minimal experience using a goalkeeper, anyone that decides to hop onto Pro Clubs with their friends and jump between the sticks will struggle immensely, and most often than not be blamed for every single goal conceded – regardless of whether it was the keeper’s fault or not.

-So, if you want to learn how to become a true beast in goal and have more clean sheets on your record than you can count, keep reading as in this how-to guide, I will teach you everything you need to know.
+So, if you want to learn how to play as a goalkeeper in Pro Clubs and become a true beast in goal, with more clean sheets on your record than you can keep track of, keep reading as in this how-to guide, I will teach you everything you need to know.